PRF – Plasma Rich Fibrin

 What is Platelet Rich Fibrin?
 How PRF supports healing following dentistry procedures

 At Dentiq, we proudly strike a perfect balance of sunny, friendly care and sophisticated technologies and treatments.
 We are not afraid to use therapies that defy the conventional, if those clinically proven therapies add to your comfort, experience, safety, and overall health.
 “Platelet Rich Fibrin” represents one of those powerful additions to many “traditional” dentistry treatments.
-Dr. Sundar, along with our biologic dentist, Dr. Butler, is pleased to offer PRF to our patients in and around Hawks Bay, Napier.
+Dr. Sundar, along with Dr. Paola is pleased to offer PRF to our patients in and around Hawks Bay, Napier.
 As an adjunct, PRF noninvasively unlocks your body’s natural healing capacity, while preserving natural tissues.

 Let us break down what “Platelet Rich Fibrin” is, and what that means for your smile.
 Platelets represent those cellular fragments that are in your blood.
 They primarily are tasked with healing and repairing wounds.
 Platelet Rich Plasma and PRF are products that use platelets, as a means of aiding in blood clotting following an injury or damage to an area.
 The regenerative prowess of platelet-based products has been applied to treat everything from orthopedic injuries (musculoskeletal conditions) to alopecia (hair loss).